mrvivekgautam/Color-Game-Project-2.0/README.md

 # Color-Game-Project-2.0
-This is a small project that I have done as part of the web development using HTML,CSS and Javascript
+This is a small project named " Advanced Color Game Project " using HTML,CSS and Javascript